meilisearch/documentation/guides/advanced_guides/faceted_search.md

 # Faceted Search

 Faceted search is a feature provided out-of-the-box by MeiliSearch.
-Faceting allows to classify search results into categories that are called **facets**.
+Faceting allows classifying search results into categories that are called **facets**.

 > For a movie, its title, director, and its release date can be used as facets.

-The user can then narrow down search results by selecting facets, which is similar to applying filters to refine the results.
+A faceted search system provides users with a simple way to narrow down search results by selecting facets.
+A faceted navigation system is **an intuitive interface to display and navigate through content**.
+The facets are placed in the UI as filters which users can apply to refine the results in real-time.
+When the users perform a search, they are presented with a list of results and a list of facets (i.e., categories) as below:

+TODO: add a picture

+### How does it work?

+TODO

-Both faceting and filtering help narrow down the search results.
+Both faceting and filtering help drill down into a subset of search results.
 However, **faceting differs from [filtering](/guides/advanced_guides/filtering.md)**.

 Faceted attributes **must be declared at indexing time**.

-TODO

-### How does it work?

 TODO

 ### Using Facets